-Hats, sunglasses, sweatshirts, sleepwear, or recreational clothing are not to be worn in the administration building.
+Hats, sunglasses, sweatshirts (hoodies that do not zip from the top to bottom), sleepwear, or recreational clothing are not to be worn in the administration building.
 Blankets should not be worn in place of a jacket or sweater.

-Hoods (hoodies) are not to be worn on the head while in the administration building or on off campus trips.
+Hoods (jacket with hoods) are not to be worn on the head while in the administration building or on off campus trips.